avinashboy/Link-Preview/Readme.md

 Just send the post request to the back-end sevrer.
 It will response has json
  <br>
- ## It consist of url,site,favicon,title,description,image
+ ## It consist of
+  - Url
+  - Site
+  - Favicon
+  - Title
+  - Description
+  - Image

  ## Api key